 Build it air tight and ventilate it right.
 A high efficient (80%), multi-speed HRV ventilator with dedicated displacement ducting using a whole house MERV13 air filter box will ensure great indoor air quality.

 HRV bypass night cooling cost very little in energy but drastically reduces daytime cooling energy while it increases indoor air quality.
 The higher the mass of the indoor building components, the better the automatic night cooling works.

 Include solar thermal domestic hot water preheat system, as this provides free domestic hot water heat, reducing total DHW operational costs.

 Automatic controlled DHW re-circulation gets hot water to every fixture within seconds.
-Other plumbing considerations are water saving toilets, hose bibs at 32" high, emergency water main shut off, faucets with lever style handles, no curb showers, easy access tubs and safety grab bars.
-Front loading washer and dryer is easier to use with less water used.
+Other plumbing considerations are hose bibs at 32" high, emergency water main or water heater shut off, faucets with lever style handles, no curb showers, easy access tubs and safety grab bars.

 Lights & Appliances